Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: System Overview

-\heading{Transformation modules} The transformation subsystems are responsible for translating a representation of the target component from one form to another, while preserving core invariants from the original representation.
+\heading{Transformation modules} The transformation modules are responsible for translating a representation of the target component from one form to another while preserving core aspects of the original representation.
+In the current version of \sys, these are the component's input-output behavior and exported symbol name.

-To initiate component learning, the \emph{code to I/O pairs} module, given the source component's implementation, generates test inputs for the source component (step (2) in \cref{fig:system-overview}).
-Each one of these inputs uses constructs and syntax from the source language.
-To get the corresponding outputs, each generated input is executed on the target component.
-I/O pairs capture only pure computations between the target component's input and output.
-Subsequent transformation modules leverage this property as a firewall, filtering out attacks embedded in the source component as side-effectful computations cannot be represented.
+To initiate component learning, the \emph{inference} module, given the source component's implementation, generates test inputs for the source component (step (2) in \cref{fig:system-overview}).
+These inputs use only constructs and syntax from the source language.
+To obtain corresponding outputs, each generated input is executed on the target component.
+These input-output pairs capture only pure computations between the target component's input and output.
+Subsequent transformation modules leverage this property as a firewall, eliminating attacks embedded in the original source component as side-effectful computations cannot be represented.

-To enhance interlocks between the generated I/O pairs and the target component, the \emph{I/O pairs to algorithm} module utilizes the generated I/O pairs to craft a high-level natural language algorithm.
+To enhance interlocks between the generated input-output pairs and the target component, the \emph{input-output pairs to algorithm} module utilizes the generated input-output pairs to craft a high-level natural language algorithm.
 This algorithm outlines a general approach that, if implemented, would adhere to the given examples (step (4) in \cref{fig:system-overview}).
-This stage of the pipeline encourages the LLM to analyze the program synthesis problem, deriving high-level insights from the examples before proceeding to implementation---mimicking the way a human might approach this task.
+This stage of the pipeline prompts the LLM to analyze the program synthesis problem, deriving high-level insights from the examples before proceeding to implementation.

-\sys's final transformation is the \emph{I/O pairs and algorithm to code} module.
-The module takes as input (1) the source component I/O pair examples, (2) the natural language algorithm generated by the I/O pairs to algorithm module, and (3) the source component's published name.
-Using these inputs, it regenerates a functionally equivalent implementation of the source component (step (5) in \cref{fig:system-overview}).
+\sys's final transformation is the \emph{input-output pairs and algorithm to code} module.
+The module takes as input (1) the source component input-output pair examples, (2) the natural language algorithm generated by the input-output pairs to algorithm module, and (3) the source component's published name.
+Using these inputs, \sys regenerates the component. (step (5) in \cref{fig:system-overview}).